Mulan II: Plot

 The group begins travelling across bandit country, and Mushu realizes that Mulan's break-up with Shang has only made her miserable.
-Overwhelmed with guilt, Mushu confesses to his actions, losing Mulan's trust yet motivating her to fix things with Shang.
+Overwhelmed with guilt, Mushu confesses to his actions, losing Mulan's trust yet motivating her to reconcile with Shang.
 The group is attacked by bandits that attempt to kidnap the princesses.
-Although the princesses are saved, Mulan and Shang are left dangling on a broken bridge; Shang allows himself to fall into the ravine so that Mulan can lift herself up.
+Although the princesses are saved, Mulan and Shang are left dangling on a broken bridge, but Shang allows himself to fall into the ravine so that Mulan can lift herself up.
 Heartbroken, Mulan declares that the princesses will not be forced into a loveless marriage and continues on to Qui Gong alone.
 Mulan presents herself to Qui Gong's ruler, Lord Qin, and lies that the princesses have been killed, offering herself in their place; Lord Qin agrees, and arranges a wedding between Mulan and his eldest son, Prince Jeeki.

-Shang turns up alive and meets up with Yao, Ling, Chien-Po and the princesses, and heads to Qui Gong.
+Shang survives and reunites with Yao, Ling, Chien-Po and the princesses, and heads to Qui Gong.
 Shang interrupts the wedding and admits that Mulan was right about following her heart.
 To save Mulan and Shang from Lord Qin's forces, Mushu impersonates the Great Golden Dragon of Unity, forcing Lord Qin to ally himself with the Emperor, while Mulan and Shang reconcile and free the princesses from their vows.
 Sometime later, Mulan and Shang finally marry in Mulan's village, and Mushu accepts the loss of his position.
 However, Shang combines the family temples, enabling Mushu to continue being a guardian spirit.
 While celebrating, Mushu accidentally reveals himself to Shang and Mulan, but Shang is not surprised as he was already aware of Mushu's existence, as Mulan had already told Shang about him.
 Afterwards, Shang and Mulan embrace while the thrilled Mushu is happy to have his role back.